Free Fundraiser Charity Donation for Broadway Shows in New York City and how to get them

 Although Broadway show producers find that giving away Broadway tickets to charity can be both ethically rewarding and have a great public relations upside, it is also financially punishing for a show to do too much of it..
 The logistics of giving away free tickets can be a tiresome burden, something that a show may not want to endure over the long term.
 Broadway show productions are very expensive to run and giving away free tickets only makes sense if the show has lots of excess ticket inventory (IE the show is not doing very well) or if the show is a huge success and wants to write off some of its profit gains.
 With the high cost of running a Broadway show, Broadway show producers stuck in the middle of the sales spectrum cannot easily afford to hand out free tickets to charities without it coming directly out of their own pocket.
 It is either top shows giving them away as tax write-offs or bottom shows trying to garner some interest and momentum, all the shows in between will pass.

 When producers do give out free tickets to charities, they tend to do it with a handful of charities they are already aligned with, most notably Broadway Cares/Equity Fights AIDS (BC/EFA).
 Producers just cannot accommodate the multitudes of other charities out there who are requesting donations for their good causes.
 Frankly, given how few Broadway shows actually manage to attain that coveted smash-hit status, or even break even, you could say that most Broadway shows are charity cases themselves, because most Broadway shows are actually money-losing ventures.
 Any charity asking for free tickets should actually be donating food and money to the show itself, as most artists and show producers are often seen eating Ramen noodles for breakfast, lunch and dinner and often seen sleeping in the theatre as they cannot afford the sky-high rents of NYC.
-Even the show playwrights can be found around the dark back alley ways of the Port Authority Bus Terminal performing various services to make ends meet.
+It is rumored that Broadway show playwrights can often be found lurking around the dark back alley ways of the Port Authority Bus Terminal just to make ends meet.